-- Original version: GOBBLE 1993 [Bruegmann'93].
+• Original version: GOBBLE 1993 [Bruegmann'93].

-- Performance is not good compared to other Go programs of the same era.
+• Performance is not good compared to other Go programs of the same era.

-- Enhanced versions
+Enhanced versions

 - Adding the idea of using new scoring functions.

 - Using a mini-max tree search.

 - Using a best first tree growing.

 - Adding more domain knowledge.

 - Adding more techniques.

 - ▶ Much more than what are discussed here.

 - ▶ In practice, works out well when the game is approaching the end or when the state-space complexity is not large.

 - Building theoretical foundations from statistics, and on-line and off-line learning.

+- Using techniques from deep learning.